Visitor, Vaccine & COVID-19 Updates

 The Department of Laboratory Medicine

-St. Elizabeth Department of Laboratory Medicine is composed of five facilities.
-St. Elizabeth Edgewood and Preferred Lab Partners is the core laboratory.
-St. Elizabeth Florence and St. Elizabeth Ft.
+St. Elizabeth Department of Laboratory Medicine is composed of six facilities.
+St. Elizabeth Edgewood and Preferred Lab Partners are the core laboratories.
+St. Elizabeth Florence, St. Elizabeth Dearborn and St. Elizabeth Ft.
 Thomas operate intermediate response laboratories.
 St. Elizabeth Covington and St. Elizabeth Grant operate emergency stat laboratories.

 The laboratories at St. Elizabeth Healthcare are modern, cheerful and efficient with state-of-the-art instrumentation.
 Ten pathologists, a large staff of medical technologists and other professional personnel provide 24-hour service for the hospital and community.
 Over 15 million laboratory tests are done at St. Elizabeth Healthcare each year.
 The laboratory also operates several community phlebotomy centers as part of its outreach program.